Garenv/pet_station/README.md

+***Views***

-Pet Listing - Displays paginated details of pets (Pet Name, Pet Age, and Breed).
+Pet Listing - Displays a paginated table of information with regard to the pets (Pet Name, Pet Age, and Breed).

-Pet Detail - Upon the user clicking on a pet name in the Pet Listing page, it'll redirect the user to the page which contains the data of the pet name.
+Pet Detail - Upon the user clicking on a pet name on the Pet Listing page, it'll redirect the user to the Pet Detail page which contains the data of the pet name.

-To run the project:

-1. Run `php artisan migrate` to migrate the tables and columns to your DB.

-   i.
-Don't forget to modify your `.env` file's DB credentials.

-2. Run `php artisan serve` to start the project.

-These are insert queries to run in order to populate the DB with sample data
+***Queries For Sample Data***

 ```
 INSERT INTO `pet_detail` (`breed_id`, `pet_name`, `pet_date_of_birth`, `pet_age`, `owner_name`) VALUES
 ('b-43eaf8a2-2f47-4112-88f1-e08a382df59d', 'Ben', '2013-07-05', 9, 'Bob'),